-Driving down a lush tropical road on the Big Island of Hawaii, we reached the small, unassuming driveway we were looking for.We’d arrived at Rare Hawaiian Honey Company.
+Driving down a lush tropical road on the Big Island of Hawaii, we reached the unassuming driveway of the Rare Hawaiian Honey Company.
 The queens were being installed, so it was a big day.
 Not a parade, country fair or beauty pageant.
-Queen bees, being installed in beehives to produce some of the most exquisite honey in the world – rare Hawaiian organic white honey.
-Having loved this honey for many years, we were excited to discover its source.
+Queen bees being installed in beehives to produce some of the most exquisite honey in the world.
 We heard the sound of busy, humming bees as soon as we opened the car doors.

 The smiling owner and beekeeper extraordinaire, Richard Spiegel, kindly agreed to give us an education and tour about the production of his amazing white honey.
-Much to my excitement, he soon had me in a bee suit to meet the bees.
-I quickly grew more appreciative of how hard the bees work for the sweet elixir we often take for granted.
+I was soon in a bee suit learning close up how hard the bees work for the sweet elixir we take for granted.

 A honeybee lives only 3-4 weeks.
 In its short life it will produce about one tablespoon of honey.
 Queens live about three years.
-I will remember that each time I enjoy the sweet pleasure of honey.
 It’s truly a gift of nature to be appreciated.

 Artisan Honey & The Kiawe Forest

-This is not mass-produced, commercial, liquid honey that pours; it’s a handcrafted, solid, artisanal honey that must be spread.
-The taste is like no honey that you have ever experienced.
+This is not mass-produced, commercial, liquid honey; it is handcrafted, solid, artisanal honey that must be spread.
+The taste is like no other honey.
 As Richard says, it is truly a taste of the magic of Hawaii.
-The bees harvest their nectar in a single 1000 acre forest where the Kiawe trees, a type of mesquite, grow.
+The bees harvest their nectar in a single 1000 acre forest where the Kiawe trees (a type of mesquite) grow.
 Those long, feathery, yellow floral blooms are the key.

-After a fascinating few hours with Richard and his wife Candace, talking and taking photos, the day was done and the light fading.
-We left with a few jars of their precious honey to tuck into our luggage on the way home.
+After a fascinating few hours with Richard and his wife Candace, the day was done and the light fading.
+We left with a few jars of their precious honey tucked into our luggage.
+Thank you Richard!

 - 1 cup Bob's Red Mill wheat bran 2 ounces